Partially Functional Dynamic Backdoor Diffusion-based Causal Model: Theoretical Guarantees

-\begin{assumption} The encoding function $g$ is invertible and differentiable with respect to its first argument $X$ for all $x_\mathcal{B} \in \mathcal{X}_\mathcal{B}$. \end{assumption} These assumptions, while formal, are well-motivated in the context of causal inference and deep generative models.
-Assumption \ref{ass:cond_indep} ensures that the encoder learns a representation of the exogenous noise that is not contaminated by information from the backdoor variables.
-This is naturally satisfied in settings like additive noise models with $f_{i j}(X_\mathcal{B},U) = f_{i j}'(X_\mathcal{B})+U$ where $X_\mathcal{B}$ and $U$ is independent.
-If the fitted model $\hat{f}_{ij} \equiv f_{ij}'$, then $g(X, X_\mathcal{B}) =U$.
-Assumption \ref{ass:monotonicity} is satisfied by major identifiable model classes, including additive noise, post-nonlinear, and heteroscedastic formulations \citep{strobl2023identifying} while concurrently resolving symmetric noise ambiguities characteristic of observational data.
+These assumptions, while formal, are well-motivated in the context of causal inference and deep generative models.
+Assumption \ref{ass:Encoder Independence} ensures that the encoder learns a pure representation of the exogenous noise uncontaminated by information from the backdoor adjustment variables.
+In practice, this can be enforced through regularization or architectural constraints.
+This is naturally satisfied in settings like additive noise models with $f(\mathbf{x}_\mathbb{PB},\textnormal{u}) = f^*(\mathbf{x}_\mathbb{PB})+\textnormal{u}$ where $\mathbf{x}_\mathbb{PB}$ and $\textnormal{u}$ is independent.
+If the fitted model $\hat{f}\equiv f^*$, then $g(\mathbf{x}_\mathbb{PB}, \textnormal{x}) =\textnormal{u}$.
+Assumption \ref{ass:Encoder Invertibility} is intrinsically satisfied by the bijective properties of deterministic diffusion architectures \citep{ddim}, guaranteeing uniqueness in latent representations while preserving compatibility with standard implementations.
+Assumption \ref{ass:Generalized Structural Regularity} is satisfied by major identifiable model classes, including additive noise, post-nonlinear, and heteroscedastic formulations \citep{strobl2023identifying} while concurrently resolving symmetric noise ambiguities characteristic of observational data.
 This assumption further aligns with contemporary identifiability frameworks \citep{nasr2023counterfactual} and intrinsically precludes non-identifiable structural equations.
-The encoder invertibility condition (Assumption \ref{ass:invertibility}) is intrinsically satisfied by the bijective properties of deterministic diffusion architectures \citep{ddim}, guaranteeing uniqueness in latent representations while preserving compatibility with standard implementations.

-Under these assumptions, we can prove that the encoder successfully isolates the exogenous noise up to an invertible transformation. \begin{theorem} Under Assumptions \ref{ass:cond_indep}, \ref{ass:monotonicity}, and \ref{ass:invertibility}, the encoded latent variable $Z=g(X,X_\mathcal{B})$ is an invertible transformation of the true exogenous noise $U$.
-That is, there exists an invertible function $\tilde{q}$ such that $Z = \tilde{q}(U)$. \end{theorem} Theorem \ref{thm:cf_theory} provides the foundation for assessing the accuracy of counterfactuals given by the PFD-BDCM.
-It implies that the abduction step, $\mathrm{Enc}(X, X_\mathcal{B})$, correctly captures the essence of the unobserved confounder $u$ that generated the factual observation.
-We now explore the direct consequences of this result.
+Additional justifications of this assumptions' reasonableness in practical settings are provided in Supplementary \ref{sup:Error Bounds-LD}.